Telephone Number: (+63) (46) 4144 300 Ext. 380.

 If the teaching modality is chosen, the student is expected to earn the additional 2 semester credits by spending approximately 10 hours in classroom observation, 50 hours in classroom preparation, 50 hours in actual teaching, and 10 hours of administrative activities.
 The purpose of this modality is for the student to put into practice various strategies that have been learned, to experience a different teaching setting, to collect innovative materials and ideas, and to assess personal performance.
 The student is given preference as to the subject area, grade level, and institution in which to carry out the fieldwork, subject to availability.

-The educational materials modality typically involves collaboration with a professional or team of professionals in designing, constructing, fieldtesting, modifying, and evaluating curricular programs, instructional materials, and/or media.
+The curriculum modality typically involves collaboration with a professional or team of professionals in designing, constructing, fieldtesting, modifying, and evaluating curricular programs, instructional materials, and/or media.
 Such involvement will often extend over a period of several months.

 In the seminar modality, the fieldwork typically focuses on the development, implementation, and evaluation of an educational seminar of at least 10 clock hours which responds to an assessed need evident in the field.
 Comprehensive instructional materials are to be developed for both the seminar instructor and participants.
 A formal evaluation of the seminar is to be conducted and documented.
 The final product resulting from the fieldwork experience should reflect recommended modifications.

 Fieldwork experiences with an emphasis in educational administration typically take place in a college/university or union/conference setting.
-Activities could involve academic or financial administration, development, or supervision, such as participation in an accreditation visit.
+Activities could involve academic or financial administration, human resource, management, curriculum development, supervision, or participation in an accreditation visit.

 Activities in an educational institution often involve a one-week period with the president in order to acquire administrative experience related to presidential duties and responsibilities.
 The remaining two weeks may be divided into two segments, with one week normally spent in each of two of the following areas of responsibility: academic affairs, financial affairs, or student affairs.
 It is also expected that the student, while at the institution, will be assigned a special project to be completed during the time spent at the institution.
 Typically, this project will be assigned by the president.
 Activities in a union/conference setting typically involve a minimum of three weeks of full-time experience with the educational director/superintendent in order to acquire experience in the duties and responsibilities devolving upon that office.
 It is also expected that the student will be assigned a special project to be completed during the time spent at the union/conference.
 Typically, this project will be assigned by the educational director/superintendent.

-Project courses provide for independent study and product development under the guidance of a faculty member.
-Acceptable products include curricular materials, proposals for instructional programs, institutional master plans, and sets of educational specifications, among others.
+Project courses provide for guided study and curriculum development under the guidance of a faculty member.
+Acceptable products include curricular materials, proposals for instructional programs, institutional master plans, curriculum maps, and sets of educational specifications, among others.
 The student should expect to spend a minimum of 60 clock hours in project activity for each semester hour of credit.

 Most AIIAS education degrees take into consideration the requirements forAdventist teacher certification but do not require it as part of the degree.
-Students wishing to complete certification while studying at AIIAS should seek specific guidance from their program director to meet this objective.
+Students wishing to complete certification while studying at AIIAS should seek specific guidance from their academic advisor to meet this objective.

 Students completing the MA Education online program with Leadership emphasis may consider the requirements for the Adventist Administrator Certification.
-Seek the guidance of the program director for this purpose.
+Seek the guidance of the academic advisor for this purpose.

 A number of programs in the Education Department require a comprehensive examination.
-For information on comprehensive procedures, see the Comprehensive Examinations section of the general information for the Graduate School (p.
-64), or contact the department chair for further information.
+For information on comprehensive procedures, see the Comprehensive Examinations section of the general information for the Graduate School, or contact your academic advisor for further information.

 The project is a practical educational application of theory learned in the program studied.
 It may or may not involve data collection, but should serve some useful educational purpose.